 This urban art cafe has street cred many others don’t.
 Coffee is from their own roastery.
 Nearby, there are vintage stores to visit, for example, the cool Fargo.
 If you see people queuing on the other side of the street, you are looking at the Helsinki breadline.

-This vegan cafe is also a yoga studio.
+This vegan cafe is also a yoga studio – and you can buy a not-so-expensive day pass if this sport is your passion!
 They serve delicious specialty coffees like turmeric and red beet lattes and have delicious homemade chia pudding.
 The atmosphere is cozy and trendy.

 Next to the headquarters of Finnish banks and retailers, there’s a hiding place from the corporate world, called Coffee Bar Sävy.
 This place is a coffee nerd’s dream.
 The coffee flavors are from their own roastery and your mocca is prepared by lovely, award-winning baristas.